AfroOrange/AfroOrange/README.md

 # Hi there, I'm Nuha 👋

-🌱 About me, I'm have finished my studies in Application Development.
-I'm a Python and Java enthusiast, and I've done a lot of JavaFX Projects throughout my student years.
+🌱 About me, I have finished my studies and I'm a Python and Java enthusiast who have done a lot of Multiplatform Projects throughout my student years.

-🔭 I'm looking for an opportunity as an Application Developer.
+🔭 I'm looking for an opportunity as an Software Developer.
 Although I'm interested in this area, I'm a passionate learner and I want to keep exploring other fields involved with programming.

 🖥️ In my free time, I enjoy spending time learning about new hardware, being up to date in new techonologies is a big trait of mine.